tomohisa/dcb-events.github.io/docs/index.md

 #### Writing events

-When appending events to the Event Store, the *same query* can be passed along together with the position of the last event that was consumed when reading the events in order to build a decision model.
+Similar to a traditional Event Store, DCB can enforce consistency when persisting events using [Optimistic Locking](glossary.md#optimistic-locking).

-The DCB capable Event Store ensures that no event *matching the same query* was appended in the meantime.
+However, unlike the traditional approach, DCB does not rely on streams or revisions.
+Instead, it passes along the *same query used to read events for building the in-memory decision model*, along with the position of the last consumed event.
+The DCB-capable Event Store then ensures that no new events matching the same query were added in the meantime.

-This can be compared with the "expected revision" of traditional Event Stores – but DCB does not use revisions or event streams.
+This can be compared with the "expected revision" mechanism of traditional Event Stores but does not require the event streams to be split-up in order to allow for parallel, unrelated, writes.

 ## Getting started